1app.energy Blog

 Your Go tariff's cheap window starts at 00:30.
 The battery is too low to run the house overnight, so the inverter starts importing from the grid at standard rate between 22:00 and 00:30.

-Two and a half hours of grid import at 30p/kWh, averaging 0.8kW of household demand: roughly 2kWh imported at full rate.
+Two and a half hours of grid import at a higher daytime rate, averaging 0.8kW of household demand: roughly 2kWh imported before the cheap window opens.
+At 30p/kWh, that is about 60p.

 This one is subtle because it looks like normal behaviour on any dashboard.
 The battery discharged correctly.
 The import just happened a bit early.